Sauloxd/review-apps/README.md

 This action manages your "github pages" branch, so you can host multiple apps inside the same app for free.
 It will manage the build artifacts and organize it by branch/commit inside the `github pages` branch.

-For example, imagine you have a *blog*, a *landing page* and your *design system* inside the same monorepo.
-And you want to see how the changes in your button is affecting all your apps.
+For example, imagine you have a *blog*, a *landing page* and your *design system* inside the same monorepo, and you want to see how the changes in your button are affecting all your apps.

 After pushing to GH, this action will create the following urls:

 - https://sauloxd.github.io/my-monorepo/blog/ft-button-v2/90fc94